raspberrypilearning/electricity-generation/en/step_1.md

 This animated data visualisation engages with three of the United Nations Sustainable Development Goals: [Affordable and Clean Energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="_blank"}, [Responsible Consumption and Production](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-12-responsible-consumption-and-production.html){:target="\_blank"} and [Climate Action](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-13-climate-action.html){:target="_blank"}.

-o make this project mobile-friendly, you’re going to use the location of the cursor when the left mouse button is pressed, or when a finger touches the screen, to control the movement of t

 ### What you will make

 --- no-print ---

-Click ont the green flag tos tart the animation.
-Once it has finished use the key to explore the the left and right of the shark to move it.
-Try to eat the fish and avoid the plastic pollution.
+Click on the green flag to start the animation.
+Once it has finished drawing a series of colours, use your mouse or touch screen to explore what resources the colours represent.
+Then compare the use of renewable and non-renewable energy across the three countries.

 <div class="scratch-preview">
 <iframe src="https://scratch.mit.edu/projects/426082053/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>